Areas / Towns & cities / Romford · town guide

 Based on 5,839 sales recorded in the last three years (HM Land Registry).

-The median home in Romford has sold for £425,000 over the last three years — well above the ~£290,000 England & Wales average.
-The average (£455,142) and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
+The average house price in Romford over the last three years is £455,142, with a median sold price of £425,000 — well above the ~£290,000 England & Wales norm.
+The mean and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
 That's drawn from 5,839 recorded sales — a liquid, actively-traded local market.

 Romford price trend